koldinger/Tardis/README.md

    * orphans -- Purge out orphanned data in the backup set.
 Can be very slow running.
    * getconfig -- Get a server side configuration value, or all values.
    * setconfig -- Set a server side configuration value.
+   * upgrade -- Upgrade the database to the current version.

 These options are available as subcommands, for instance:
     sonic list <options>